 - At least five duodenal biopsies should be taken and histologically examined.

 - Definition: : A disease characterized by chronic diarrhea with subsequent malabsorption in association with a stay in the tropics or subtropics.

 - Epidemiology: : occurs in residents of the tropics and subtropics or in travelers returning from these areas (after trips lasting several weeks)

-- Etiology: most likely caused by a bacterial infection that leads to structural damage of the intestinal mucosa
+- Etiology: exact cause not known; most likely due to bacterial infection that leads to structural damage of the intestinal mucosa

 - Clinical findings

-- Blood tests: megaloblastic anemia, hypoalbuminemia, hypocalcemia, vitamin D deficiency
+- Blood tests: megaloblastic anemia (due to deficiency of folate and vitamin B12), hypoalbuminemia, hypocalcemia, vitamin D deficiency

 - Serology for antibodies to rule out celiac disease (see “Diagnostics” above)

 - Stool analysis

 - Endoscopy of the small bowel and biopsy